-Joshua Miklowski is an Associate Attorney in Weston Hurd’s Cleveland office.
+Joshua Miklowski is a Partner in Weston Hurd’s Cleveland office.
 Josh’s practice focuses on insurance defense, insurance coverage, employment, and commercial litigation matters.

 Before joining the firm, Josh served as career law clerk to U.S. District Judge Lesley Wells, asbestos litigation law clerk to U.S. District Judge Dan Aaron Polster, and term law clerk to U.S. Magistrate Judge Jonathan D. Greenberg.